 - 48 ounces cranberry juice

-- Combine all ingredients in a large jug or bowl and refrigerate for at least 3 hours to chill and allow flavors to develop.
+Combine all ingredients in a large jug or bowl and refrigerate for at least 3 hours to chill and allow the flavors to develop.

 - Add strawberry halves, peach slices, or large fresh blueberries to the skewers.

-- Replace two cups (16 ounces) of the cranberry juice with orange juice.
+- Replace 2 cups (16 ounces) of the cranberry juice with orange juice.

 - Add a few cinnamon sticks to the sangria.

-- Add a thinly sliced apple to the sangria.
+- Add a thinly sliced apple along with the citrus.

-- Add 1/2 cup of fresh cranberries to the sangria.
+- Add 1/2 cup of fresh cranberries for the perfect holiday touch.